By the team at L’Atelier Aesthetics and Checked by Dr Duncan Brennand, Lead Aesthetic Doctor at L’Atelier Aesthetics, 101 Harley Street

-Dermal fillers are gels that sit where they are injected and create volume immediately.
-The effect is visible the moment treatment is complete.
-Fillers typically last 12 to 18 months depending on the product and the area, and they can be dissolved quickly if needed, which is an important safety advantage.
+Dermal filler is a gel injected directly into the face to add volume.
+The effect is immediate – the result is visible as soon as treatment is complete, with any minor swelling settling within a day or two.
+Fillers typically last 12 to 18 months depending on the product and the area treated, and they can be dissolved quickly if needed.
+That reversibility is a meaningful clinical advantage.

-Julaine works differently.
-It softens the skin on the day of treatment, giving an immediate improvement, but its main job happens over the following weeks and months as the skin responds by producing new collagen.
-That new collagen is what delivers the firming and lifting effect over time.
-Eventually the product itself is absorbed by the body, leaving behind the collagen the skin has built in response to it.
+Julaine is a biostimulator.
+It softens the skin on the day of treatment, producing an immediate improvement, but its primary effect develops over the following weeks and months as the skin responds by producing new collagen.
+That collagen is what delivers the firming and lifting effect over time.
+The product itself is eventually absorbed by the body, leaving behind the structural improvement the skin has built in response to it.

-Julaine suits patients whose concern is more general.
-Early jowling, softness along the jawline, thinning cheeks and an overall loss of firmness across the lower face.
-It is also a good option for patients who do not want to look noticeably different overnight, because the result builds gradually.
-Patients in their forties and fifties often respond well because their skin is still able to produce a strong collagen response when given the right stimulus.
+Julaine is better suited to patients whose concern is more diffuse – early jowling, softening along the jawline, a general loss of structure and firmness across the lower face.
+It is also a good fit for patients who want improvement that develops gradually rather than an overnight change.
+Patients in their forties and fifties tend to respond particularly well, as the skin is still capable of producing a meaningful collagen response when given the right stimulus.

-In practice the two treatments work very well together.
-A typical plan for a patient in their mid-forties is Julaine first to rebuild firmness over three to four months, then small amounts of filler in specific areas if any hollowing remains.
-Leading with filler alone in that same patient can add volume without addressing the underlying loss of skin quality, which often produces a result that looks slightly off.
+In practice the two treatments complement each other well.
+A common plan for a patient in their mid-forties is Julaine first – to rebuild firmness over three to four months – followed by small, specific amounts of filler to address any localised hollowing that remains.
+Leading with filler alone in that patient can add volume without addressing the underlying loss of skin quality, which often produces a result that appears slightly at odds with the face.

 | Variable | Julaine | Dermal filler |